tessneau/bodega-app-backend/README.md

-# Module 4: 🏬 La Bodega API 🏬
+# 🏬 La Bodega API 🏬

 La Bodega is an app that emulated the experience of shopping at your neighborhood bodega/ corner store deli.
 La Bodega talks to it's backend La Bodega API which contains seeded instances of produce and the ability to manipulate a customer's cart found in the controllers.